DEADLINE ALERT: Kessler Topaz

 Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Toll free (844) 887-9500

 Kessler Topaz Meltzer & Check, LLP prosecutes class actions in state and federal courts throughout the country involving securities fraud, breaches of fiduciary duties and other violations of state and federal law.
 Kessler Topaz Meltzer & Check, LLP is a driving force behind corporate governance reform, and has recovered billions of dollars on behalf of institutional and individual investors from the United States and around the world.
-The firm represents investors, consumers and whistleblowers (private citizens who report fraudulent practices against the government and share in the recovery of government dollars).Â For more information about Kessler Topaz Meltzer & Check, LLP please visit www.ktmc.com.
+The firm represents investors, consumers and whistleblowers (private citizens who report fraudulent practices against the government and share in the recovery of government dollars).Â The complaint in this action was not filed by Kessler Topaz Meltzer & Check, LLP.
+For more information about Kessler Topaz Meltzer & Check, LLP please visit www.ktmc.com.

 CONTACT: